paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-2005-officers.md

 (2) Transfer the officer in grade to a Space Force inactive status, if the officer is qualified.

-(3) Discharge the officer from the officer’s appointment and, if the officer is qualified and applies therefor, appoint the officer in the grade held by the officer as a before 11 So in original. the officer’s appointment in a general officer grade.
+(3) Discharge the officer from the officer’s appointment and, if the officer is qualified and applies therefor, appoint the officer in the grade held by the officer before the officer’s appointment in a general officer grade.

 (4) Discharge the officer from the officer’s appointment.

 **(b) Credit for Service in Grade.—** An officer who is appointed under subsection (a)(3) shall be credited with an amount of service in the grade in which appointed that is equal to the amount of prior service in an active status in that grade and in any higher grade.

+### Statutory Notes

+#### Amendments
+2024—Subsec. (a)(3).
+Pub.
+L. 118–159 struck out “as a” after “held by the officer”.

+<a id="section-20244"></a>
+## § 20244.
+Eligibility for consideration for promotion: duty assignments
+**(a) Regulations.—** The Secretary of the Air Force shall prescribe regulations to ensure that an officer on the Space Force officer list is not considered for promotion to the grade of brigadier general unless the officer has completed—

+(1) a duty assignment with a command or other organization that has responsibility for acquisition matters; and

+(2) a duty assignment with a command or other organization that has responsibility for operations.

+**(b) Implementation Date.—**

+(1) The Secretary of the Air Force shall prescribe the regulations required under subsection (a) not later than one year after the date of the enactment of the National Defense Authorization Act for Fiscal Year 2026; and

+(2) The regulations required under subsection (a) shall apply to officers considered for promotion to brigadier general on or after January 1, 2035.

+### Statutory Notes

+#### References in Text
+The date of the enactment of the National Defense Authorization Act for Fiscal Year 2026, referred to in subsec. (b), is the date of enactment of Pub.
+L. 119–60, which was approved Dec.
+18, 2025.

 <a id="section-20251"></a>
 ## § 20251.
 Failure of selection for promotion
-**(a) In General.—** Except as provided in this section, sections 14501, 14503, and 14504 and section 22 So in original.
-Probably should be “sections”.
-631 and 632 of this title shall apply to promotions of officers on the Space Force officer list.
+**(a) In General.—** Except as provided in this section, sections 14501, 14503, 14504, 631, and 632 of this title shall apply to promotions of officers on the Space Force officer list.
 For the purpose of such applicability—

 (1) any reference in those sections to the reserve active-status list or the active-duty list shall apply to the Space Force officer list; and

-(2) any reference in those sections to a board convened under section 14201 33 See References in Text note below. or 611 of this title shall apply to a board convened under [section 20211 of this title](./chapter-2005-officers.md#section-20211).
+(2) any reference in those sections to a board convened under section 14201 11 See References in Text note below. or [section 611 of this title](./chapter-036-promotion-separation-and-involuntary-retirement-of-officers-on-the-active-duty-list.md#section-611) shall apply to a board convened under [section 20211 of this title](./chapter-2005-officers.md#section-20211).

 **(b) Inapplicability of Failure of Selection for Promotion to Officers Above Promotion Zone.—** The reference in [section 14501 of this title](./chapter-1407-failure-of-selection-for-promotion-and-involuntary-separation.md#section-14501) to an officer above the promotion zone shall not apply in the promotion of officers on the Space Force officer list.